This post may contain affiliate links (read more)

 Thankfully, I quickly changed my tune and embraced hand me downs and second-hand because having a baby is DAMN expensive business!

-We also were blessed with a reflux baby – so in addition to the fact that babies rapidly outgrow their clothes, our little darling spent the first 9 months constantly throwing up on herself.
+We also had the blessing of a reflux baby – so in addition to the fact that babies rapidly outgrow their clothes, our little darling spent the first 9 months constantly throwing up on herself.
 Aren’t I glad I didn’t spend a fortune kitting her out in brand new next?

 Obviously, our financial situations are individual and some of us, despite wanting to, may not be able to afford pricy outfits from top brands for our little ones.
 And even if we can, some of us might just want to be frugal!

 There are a number of ways to save money on baby clothes, without skimping on the look and quality of the items.